 Harriet has visions.
 Lemmons, who co-wrote the script with Gregory Allen Howard, try to frame it as her “super-power”.
 But Harriet herself frames it as the voice of God, helping her, guiding her, and speaking to her.
 The allegory is more Joan of Arc than it is anything Marvel or DC related.
 As she guides the slaves across the dangerous terrain that is the American countryside to freedom, she relies on God’s voice to not only lead her but to help detect danger.

 William Still (Leslie Odom, Jr.) is in awe of Harriet.
-She shows up at his front door illiterate, with tattered, yet he cannot deny the light which shines from within her.
+She shows up at his front door illiterate, with tattered clothes, yet he cannot deny the light which shines from within her.
 He sends Harriet to stay with a free black woman, Marie Buchanon (Janelle Monae).
 Marie is a woman of means despite the color of her skin.
 The two are in awe of Harriet’s journey and become devoted disciples as she turns back to rescue her family only to repeat the journey again and again.

 Harriet’s insistence that God is speaking to her makes William and Marie uneasy but it also fascinates them.
 They can not explain her success but they also can not deny it either.
 Yet, this most fascinating aspect of Harriet exists on the fringes.

-Maddeningly Lemmons is so focused on showing us how Harriet Tubman became Harriet Tubman she forgets to allow any of the characters, including Harriet, herself to breathe.
+Maddeningly Lemmons is so focused on showing us how Harriet Tubman became Harriet Tubman she forgets to allow any of the characters, including Harriet herself, to breathe.
 But Lemmons’s innate talent is such that she can’t help to reach heights of cinematic lyricism periodically allowing us to forgive the sense of being rushed and boredom which settles in between these high points.

 Harriet hides behind a tree at night and sings an old slave hymn calling to the slaves, alerting them to her presence.
 Some heed the call and some do not, but all hear the call and make the decision themselves.
 Erivo’s haunting voice rings out across the cotton fields as the black slaves freeze and look out across the land as if the very idea of freedom is calling them.

 Erivo’s Harriet is stubborn, prideful, irrational, and at times unreasonable.
 In other words, she is a complex person and consequently whatever flaws Harriet may have, she is one of the more complete and three-dimensional performances of a black historical figure in recent history.
 She is not meant to be inspirational in the sense we are used to.
-Like David Olyelow’s Dr. Martin Luther King, Jr’s in Ava DuVernay’s Selma, she is allowed to have flaws, to be human in a way black historical figures are so rarely allowed to be.
+Like David Olyelowo’s Dr. Martin Luther King, Jr’s in Ava DuVernay’s Selma, she is allowed to have flaws, to be human in a way black historical figures are so rarely allowed to be.

 But the script by Lemmons and Howard knocks the leg from underneath almost everybody involved.
 It rushes through Harriet’s life in order to get to the powerful moments while inventing moments clearly made to fabricate drama.
-But worse is the dialogue which, while at times, soars, largely comes across as words forced into these characters in mouths.
+But worse is the dialogue which, while at times, soaring, largely comes across as words forced into these characters in mouths.
 In other words, the characters speak as if they are reciting words from a script as opposed to speaking words from their own hearts or imaginations.

 Still, a haunting lyricism will sometimes rear its head.
 Reverend Samuel Green (Vondie Curtis Hall) is a pastor who preaches to slaves they should obey their masters by day.
 By night his church is where runaway slaves can go to start their journey to freedom.
 He and Harriet keep in touch through letters.

 In one of those letters he informs Harriet her sister has died, “She has gone to meet that good friend of the slave; the angel of death.”
 The line is haunting not because of it’s poetry but because of the harsh truth contained in its essence.
-The great sadness in Hall’s voice as his voice echoes over the image of Harriet being received by Congressman William Seward, the future chief of staff to Abraham Lincoln.
+The great sadness in Hall’s voice as it echoes over the image of Harriet being received by Congressman William Seward, the future chief of staff to Abraham Lincoln.